Upgrade The Lounge

 - The environment variable

-that can be used to point The Lounge to a specific home directory (housing configuration file, packages, user settings, etc.) is now called$THELOUNGE_HOME
+$LOUNGE_HOMEthat can be used to point The Lounge to a specific home directory (housing configuration file, packages, user settings, etc.) is now called$THELOUNGE_HOME.
+More details here. - In situations where The Lounge has been installed from the

-.
+npmjs.comregistry or from source, we now recommend using theyarnpackage manager in lieu of thenpm.
 More details here. - User log files, located

-by default, have changed.
+${THELOUNGE_HOME}/logs/<user>/by default, have changed.
 Server directories are now named after their name in The Lounge plus a randomized identifier to avoid duplicates (see #2366).
 Changes were also made to the logging format itself (see #2501).
 If you are using tools or scripts relying on log format, you will need to update them accordingly. - The Docker image has been renamed into

 CLI